elastic/azure-marketplace/README.md

 not exposed within the Marketplace such as configuring

 * Azure Storage account to use with Azure Repository plugin for Snapshot/Restore
-* Application Gateway to use for TLS and SSL offload
+* Application Gateway to use for SSL/TLS and SSL offload
 * The number and size of disks to attach to each data node VM

 Check out our [**examples repository**](https://github.com/elastic/azure-marketplace-examples)